Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

 • Trains every: 15-30 minutes

-Finding Your Way: From the arrival hall, just follow the “City Train” signs.
-You’ll walk through skybridge, much of which is air conditioned, directly to the station – no need to battle Bangkok’s heat or cross any roads.
+Finding Your Way: From arrivals, follow the “City Train” signs through the air-conditioned skybridge straight to the station.
+You won’t need to go outside or cross any roads.

 Red line airport train to Don Mueng at 2pm on a weekday - almost empty